NumberOneBot/todo-react18-mui5-pb-nextjs13/README.md

 # Todo App

 This project is one more solution to a well-known [Backpack Problem](https://brilliant.org/wiki/backpack-problem/).
 The initial app sketches resembled a lot like a simple [mobile app](https://github.com/NumberOneBot/todo-react18-mui5-pb-nextjs13/blob/master/assets/markup.png?raw=true), so I decided to give a try to Material UI v5 library, which I wasn't familiar with, despite its huge popularity.
-Creating markup by hand or using good ol' Bootstrap would definitelly be much faster, but I wanted to take a chance and play around and experiment with the MUI.
+Creating markup by hand or using good ol' Bootstrap would definitelly be much faster, but I wanted to take a chance and play around, experiment with the MUI.
 This decision had a big impact on the overall architecture, and I'm not quite happy with the final result.
 I'll discuss this more later.

 My plan consisted of several steps: